 If you are interested to see the difference between the CDC and WHO charts check out Kellymom’s comparison.
 You can clearly see that breastfed babies do not grow like formula-fed babies.

 My real reason for writing this post is to help others understand that perhaps their breastfed baby isn’t falling off the charts, perhaps they do not need that formula.
 (Note: I definitely do not want to sound like I’m saying you should never supplement with formula; there are definitely times when it is needed.
-I’m just saying that you might want to compare charts before you buy that can of formula) If your doctor is concerned that your breastfed baby isn’t gaining as much as they should, ask your doctor what chart they are using!
+I’m just saying that you might want to compare charts before you buy that can of formula.
+Also note, there are actually 5 options for if you can’t breastfeed and only one is formula!)
+If your doctor is concerned that your breastfed baby isn’t gaining as much as they should, ask your doctor what chart they are using!
 Odds are it’s the CDC chart.
 Check the WHO chart instead and then see if your baby really is falling off the charts.